opensafely-core/job-runner/DEVELOPERS.md

 jobrunner uses a minimal ORM-lite wrapper to talk to the DB.

-The current version of a tables schema definition is stored in the the `__tableschema__` attribute for that model's class, i.e. `Job.__tableschema__`.
+The current version of a tables schema definition is stored in the `__tableschema__` attribute for that model's class, i.e. `Job.__tableschema__`.
-This is use to create the table in dev and test, so migrations are not usually needed in those cases.
+This is used to create the table in dev and test, so migrations are not usually needed in those cases.

 ### Adding a migration